iceburg-net/iceburg-ci/README.md

 #### arbitrary commands

 it is possible to run arbitrary commands in the context of a [shared, centrally maintained directory](#central-steps-and-tools) by using a delimiter (`--`). everything after the delimiter executes within $PIPELINE_HOME.
-The following executes the [manifest tool](#pipeline-manifest) to list 'docker' type artifacts created by the last build step;
+For example, the following executes the [manifest tool](#pipeline-manifest) to list 'docker' type artifacts created by the last build step;

 ```
 iceburg-ci -- bin/manifest artifact ls -t docker -s build